Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 View from the Tabularium| ©Andrés Alvarado

-The Capitoline Museums are spread over two buildings surrounding the Piazza del Campidoglio, and are considered a single museum where you can see everything: Roman bronze and marble statues of ancient times, impressive frescoes of medieval and Renaissance times and also from the museum you will have a brutal view of the Roman Forum.
+The Capitoline Museums are spread over two buildings that surround the Piazza del Campidoglio, and are considered a single museum where you can see everything: Roman bronze and marble statues from ancient times, stunning frescoes from medieval and Renaissance times and also from the museum you will have a brutal view of the Roman Forum.

 I tell you some of the spaces that you can not miss: